dexmac/api-validation-with-nightwatch/README.md

 and namely `performance.timing`.
 [Many more interesting measurements](http://kaaes.github.io/timing/info.html) can be measured using performance.timing, however, we're mostly interested in the actual URL of the resource / request.
 Any outgoing (and incoming) URL should be found under the this object.
 Having said that, requests that return with server error responses, connection issues, DNS lookup failures, etc. will [not be included]([https://github.com/w3c/resource-timing/issues/12]).
-*Note* Another thing which is important to note is that Apple only just recently **re**-added support for the performance API in Safari, in iOS 11.2 so bear in mind that the assertions will work good in Chrome and most Android 4.4 and up browsers, but will be missing on previous iOS versions above 8 and below 11.2.
+*Note* - Apple have only just recently **re**-added support for the performance API in Safari on iOS 11.2, so bear in mind that the assertions will work good in Chrome and most Android 4.4 and up browsers, but will be missing on most iOS versions below 11.2.

 For a detailed compatibility table for the features please see: [Performance API browser support](https://caniuse.com/#feat=resource-timing)